aVISN/CS425_F21/README.md

     ```
     There are already pages configured for Projects, Files, and Chat.
 If you wanted to update the html for the Chat page, you would work on the file /srv/apps/visn/pages/templates/chat.html

     Do not delete what is already there.
 Each page inherits a base file, header, and sidebar.
-Put your code above the {% endblock content %} tag.
+Put your code above within the div column tag (i.e. replace **List of Files Webpage** with your html).
 Note, you should not add code such as <!DOCTYPE html>...<head>... everthing above the <body> tag is already accounted for in the base template - and the page footer comes after the {% endblock content %}, we only need to add the main content body to each of the pages.

     ```bash
     # add something to chat.html, save